 If you have questions that are not answered here, please contact us at firstname.lastname@example.org.
 Thank you for your patience as we continue to grow!

-I made a mistake when typing my name during registration, how can I fix that?
+I made a mistake when typing my name, email, or address during registration, how can I fix that?

 - Log in to your fundraising dashboard

 - Click the your profile picture in the right hand corner

 - Click my profile then click settings